zenna/AbstractDomains.jl/README.md

 Some of these may require thinking about.
 But they are all consistent with the semantics of functions on abstract operations being defined pointwise, as described above.

 ## Equality
-Perhaps surprisingly, there are meany meaningful definitions of equality.
+Perhaps surprisingly, there are many meaningful definitions of equality.
 In AbstractDomains.jl equality `==` is, like the other functions we've seen before, defined pointwise.
 This can lead to some unexpected results if you're not careful, e.g.

 ```julia
 julia> tf == tf